 27. Macaron Walking Tour

-There’s so much to see and do in Paris, you can spend weeks there and do something new every day.
-One of the most fun things to do and delicious is a self-guided macaron walking tour.
-It’s not on top of everyone’s list, but it should be!
+There’s so much to see and do in Paris that you can spend weeks there and do something new every day.
+One of the most fun and delicious things to do is a self-guided macaron walking tour.
+It’s not on everyone’s list, but it should be!

 The macaron walking tour starts at Rue du Bac with Dalloyau and ends on the Champs-Elysées with Pierre Hermé.
-Other famous confectioner houses that are included in the tour are Ladurée, Angeline Paris, Fauchon, Jean-Paul Hévin, Maison du Chocolat, À la Mère de Famille, Maison Pariès and Sadaharu AOKI.
+Other famous confectioner houses included in the tour are Ladurée, Angeline Paris, Fauchon, Jean-Paul Hévin, Maison du Chocolat, À la Mère de Famille, Maison Pariès, and Sadaharu AOKI.

 À la Mère de Famille is the oldest candy store in Paris.
 Depending on your pace and how much you taste test, the tour takes 2 to 5.5 hours in total.

 You can also take a guided macaron tour when you’re less than the self-guided tours.
 There are several excellent guided tours being offered in Paris.
-This way you get to see something other than the iconic sites and get to discover Paris in a different way.
+This way you get to see something other than the iconic sites and get to discover Paris differently.

 28. Tuileries Garden

-The park has been present in so much of Paris’ history and to this day is still well respected.
-The popular park is now used as a meeting spot for both locals and tourists to enjoy lunch or watch the sunset.
+The park has been present in so much of Paris’ history and is still well respected today.
+The popular park is now a meeting spot for locals and tourists to enjoy lunch or watch the sunset.

-The old-fashioned vibe of this park also allows children to rent small sailing boats to play with on the pond that are remotely controlled whilst parents relax and enjoy the warmer weather.
+The old-fashioned vibe of this park also allows children to rent remote-controlled sailing boats to play with on the pond while parents relax and enjoy the warmer weather.

-Whilst here, you can also see the famous sculptures, including Aristide Maillol’s statues, sit by the fountain, and depending on the time of year that you visit, you may see other contemporary art exhibits.
+While here, you can also see famous sculptures, including Aristide Maillol’s statues, which sit by the fountain.
+You may see other contemporary art exhibits depending on the time of year you visit.

 Across from the Tuileries Garden, you can even treat yourself to a peaceful dinner cruise aboard the Marina de Paris!